Rx-zx/ims/server/README.md

 if any issues releated with port not available delete all images in docker and try re-building them using "docker-compose up --build -d"

 id faced this error "Error response from daemon: error while creating mount source path '/host_mnt/Users/haresh/Documents/projects/ims/server': mkdir /host_mnt/Users/haresh: permission denied"

+if facing listen EADDRINUSE: address already in use :::8080 change the port value in .env and try again